 Whether you're considering becoming a PE teacher or want to follow a career such as coaching, this diverse course will stretch your body and mind, helping you reach your full potential.

-Applicants must ideally have a minimum of six months experience (or equivalent) of teaching or supporting learners in an educational setting within the specialist pathway; be employed or working voluntarily for 10 hours per week in a relevant setting.
+Ideally, applicants should have some experience of teaching or supporting learners; be employed or working voluntarily for 10 hours per week in a relevant setting.

 You will be required to have a recent satisfactory Disclosure and Barring Service (DBS) check.
 If you don't already have this you can apply for one through your organisation.